santoshguntuku/Image-to-Insight/README.md

 Assignments: You will check this repo for your weekly tasks.

 Submission: You will not push code here.
 You must fork this repo or create your own public repository named Image_to_Insight_YourName and upload your work there.

+🛠️ Prerequisites & Setup

+You don't need a powerful laptop.
+We will use Google Colab for the heavy lifting.
+However, you should install the necessary libraries locally for the final weeks.

+Installation: pip install -r requirements.txt

+Required Libraries:
+• easyocr (Vision)
+• textblob (Language)
+• streamlit (Web App)
+• pillow (Image Processing)
+• opencv-python-headless (CV Utilities)

+🏁 Getting Started
+1. Star this repository to keep track of updates.
+2. Create your own repository.
+3. Go to the Week_1 folder (linked above) to begin your first assignment!